sheehyct/ATLAS-Algorithmic-Trading-System-V1/docs/System_Architecture_Reference.md

-# System Architecture Reference: Algorithmic Trading Platform
+# ATLAS System Architecture Reference
 ## Development Guide for Implementation

-**Document Purpose**: This is the definitive reference for the complete algorithmic trading system architecture.
+**Document Purpose**: This is the definitive reference for the ATLAS (Adaptive Trading with Layered Asset System) architecture.
 All development work should align with the patterns, structures, and requirements defined in this document.

-**Target Audience**: Claude Code (AI development agent)
-**Version**: 1.0
+**Target Audience**: Development Team (Quantitative Developers) **Version**: 1.0
 **Last Updated**: October 2025
+**System**: ATLAS Algorithmic Trading System

 ---